l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Experiments

+We also study the performance of VIS-IR image fusion on two downstream tasks: object detection and semantic segmentation.

-\subsection{Performance on Downstream Object Detection}
+\subsubsection{Performance on Downstream Object Detection}

-We also study the impact of VIS-IR image fusion on the downstream object detection task.
-YOLOv5 \cite{yolo}, a SOTA detection network is utilized to assess the object detection performance on source images and fused images.
+To assess the object detection performance on source images and fused images, YOLOv5 \cite{yolo}, a SOTA detection network is utilized.
 We use the M3FD dataset \cite{m3fd}, which has $4200$ pairs of VIS-IR images.
-The images have objects of six categories: people, cars, trucks, buses, lamps, and motorcycles.
+The images have objects of six categories: people, cars, trucks, buses, lamps, and motorcycles (M.Cycle).
 For a fair comparison, we input the visible images, infrared images, and fused images generated using different methods into the YOLOv5 detector for training and testing.
 We utilize $3800$ images for training and $400$ images for testing.
 For training, SGD optimizer is used for training $100$ epochs.
 The batch size and initial learning rate are set to $16$ and $1\times10^{-2}$, respectively.
-The object detection performance is evaluated using map@[$0.5:0.95$], which denotes the mean average precision values at different IoU thresholds (from $0.5$ to $0.95$ in steps of $0.05$).
+The object detection performance is evaluated using map@[$0.5:0.95$], which denotes the mean average precision values at different intersection over union (IoU) thresholds (from $0.5$ to $0.95$ in steps of $0.05$).
 Table \ref{tab:object} shows the comparison for object detection performance.
-Except for MDA, all the fusion methods have better detection performance than the source images.
+The visible and infrared images have better performance for specific objects.
+For example, the detector has better performance for detecting people with infrared images, whereas superior car, truck, bus, lamp, and motorcycle detection with visible images.
+This complementary characteristics can offer better detection performance on fused images.
+The results show that except for MDA, all the fusion methods have better detection performance than the source images.
 Compared to the SOTA fusion methods, our FNet has superior performance.